PolymathicAI/the_well/datasets/post_neutron_star_merger/README.md

 magnetohydrodynamics.
 The plasma physics is treated with finite volumes with constrained transport for the magnetic field on a curvilinear grid.
 The system is closed by a tabulated nuclear equation of state assuming nuclear statistical equilibrium (NSE).
-THe radiation field is treated via Monte Carlo transport, which is a particle method.
+The radiation field is treated via Monte Carlo transport, which is a particle method.
 The particles are not included in this dataset, however their effects are visible as source terms on the fluid.